These days, we can choose from reusable (menstrual cups and cloth pads), or disposable (pads or tampons) menstrual products. Which is best for you?

 Tampons are easy to use and dispose of.
 Menstrual cups can be quite a bit more difficult to figure out, and they also require some care and cleaning to keep them in tip-top shape.

 The choice is yours!
-But, if you do decide to go with disposables, please consider using organic ones.
+But, if you do decide to go with disposables during menstruation, please consider using organic ones.
 Although they are a bit more expensive, they are much better for your health because they don’t contain chemicals and pesticides.

 Jackie Bolen is a tree-hugging, friend of the Earth that can often be found catching a wave, on top of a mountain, or drinking organic coffee.
 When not doing these things, she’s usually working away on her website, Reusable Menstrual Cups.
 Her hope is that one day, a reusable feminine hygiene product will be found in the hands of every single menstruating person, because this has the potential to change the world for the better.